AdeshKessani/CampusEase/Terraform/README.md

 ## Notes

 - Terraform state is managed in an S3 bucket with locking enabled for team collaboration.
-- Sensitive data like DB passwords are managed securely; master user password management is disabled here for demo purposes.
+- Sensitive data like DB passwords are managed securely; master user password management is disabled here.
-- Adjust resource sizes and scaling parameters in modules to match production workloads.